A Comprehensive Study of Code-removal Patches in Automated Program Repair: Introduction

-Generate-and-validate program repair approaches are popular, but have also been shown to be limited in different ways.
-In particular, the Kali system \cite{10.1145/2771783.2771791} is a generate-and-validate approach built with the intention of demonstrating that the majority of bugs automatically fixed by GenProg and by similar techniques can also be repaired by a system that only removes code.
-Kali achieves code-removal using three operators: a) an operator to remove a code element (e.g., a statement); b) an operator to replace a condition so as to force the execution of only a specific branch (e.g. the if branch); c) an operator to add a return statement that interrupts the execution of a procedure.
-With those operators, Kali demonstrated that the only usage of the test cases is a too \emph{weak} validation method to determine the correctness of candidate patches (i.e., the test cases are an incomplete specification).

-Interestingly, recent empirical studies show that Kali is effective in finding test-suite adequate patches in large and complex systems~\cite{10.1145/2771783.2771791, 10.1145/2914770.2837617}.
-Our intuition is that the very presence of code-removal patches contains some meaning, that code-removal patches may be useful in some ways.
-This is what we explore in our work.
+Kali~\cite{10.1145/2771783.2771791} is a repair technique that exclusively focuses on the latter: code removal.
+Kali achieves code-removal using three operators: a) an operator to remove a code element (e.g., a statement); b) an operator to replace a condition so as to force the execution of only a specific branch (e.g., the \texttt{if} branch); c) an operator to add a \texttt{return} statement that interrupts the execution of a procedure.
+Interestingly, recent empirical studies have shown that Kali is effective in finding test-suite adequate patches in large and complex systems~\cite{10.1145/2771783.2771791, 10.1145/2914770.2837617}.
+Our intuition is that the very presence of code-removal patches has some meaning, and that code-removal patches may be useful in some ways.
+The open research question is to what extent the presence of a code-removal patch indicates the need of removing or changing code, or suggests that the program is not well tested.
+Our paper is the first that studies code-removal patches in depth: we investigate the reasons and the scenarios that make the generation of code-removal patches possible, and the relation between code-removal patches and correct human-written patches.

-This paper investigates the reasons and the scenarios that make the generation of code-removal patches possible, and the relation of code-removal patches with the human written patches.
-In addition, this paper investigates if code-removal patches can give good suggestions to the developers, also when they are not correct.
-Eventually, we propose a comprehensive taxonomy of code-removal patches that both improve the level of understanding of program repair techniques and that can be exploited to support program debugging tasks performed by the developers.